 And here’s a bonus:

-The Amanita mushrooms has about 600 varieties of mushroom in it’s family, all which are toxic to dogs (many are toxic to humans too).
+The Amanita mushroom has about 600 varieties of mushrooms in its family, all of which are toxic to dogs (many are toxic to humans too).

 I’m an avid dog lover and I’ve had many dogs throughout my life.
 When I rescued my first Chihuahua, I was hooked on the breed.